apple/turicreate/BUILD.md

   * For visualization support, X11 libraries (typically provided by `libx11-dev` or `libX11-devel` packages)
 * On both macOS and Linux:
   * The python `virtualenv` package
+* With Docker:
+  * All dependencies are satisfied for you automatically (see "Using Docker" section above).

 Optionally, you may want: